tanhuy998/context-js/README.md

 ## Acknowledgment

 This package was built while the `TC39-proposal-decorator` was in progress, so there may be changes to the proposal for Javascript's decorator in the future.
-At the time of constructing this package, I used Babel 7 with the `plugin-proposal-decorators` version `2022-03`, which is the implementation for the early stage 3 of the TC39-proposal-decorator.
+At the time of constructing this package, I used Babel 7 with plugin `plugin-proposal-decorators` version `2022-03`, which is the implementation for the early stage 3 of the TC39-proposal-decorator.
 Up to now, the stage 3 proposal has undergone many changes, but these have not had a significant impact.
-This will remain the case until either the release of Babel 8 or the approval of the decorator proposal.
+This will remain the case until either the release of Babel 8 or the approval of the decorator proposal to Javascript world.

 ### Installation